Ten Tunnels Deviation: History

 The Ten Tunnel Deviation started at Newnes Junction and finished at Bottom Points (now Zig Zag platform).
 As its name suggests, it featured 10 new tunnels, and it bypassed the Zig Zag.
 The new route broadly followed the previous one as far as Newnes Junction, before turning south and taking a more circuitous route via the tunnels to emerge from the final one near the base of the Zig Zag.

 Supplies to the line during construction were provided by a funicular railway that descended 350 ft from the ridge to a location near No. 10 tunnel.
 Up to 1500 day employees worked on the project.

-The deviation was a part of the duplication of the Main Western Railway between Penrith and Lithgow.
+The deviation was part of the duplication of the Main Western Railway between Penrith and Lithgow.
 Upon completion the deviation comprised ten tunnels of varying length from 77 to 902 yd.
 The work also included the excavation of the deepest cutting of 200 ft on the NSW rail system.
-Journey times were reduced by between 20 and 30 minutes.
+Journey times were reduced by 20 to 30 minutes.
 Also, the gradient was reduced from 1 in 42 to 1 in 90, thereby allowing a doubling in the loads of trains.

-In 1972, a group of enthusiasts formed the Zig Zag Cooperative, and took over the track between the original Clarence station and Bottom Points and today the Zig Zag Railway is a successful tourist operation based at the restored Clarence station.
+In 1972, a group of enthusiasts formed the Zig Zag Cooperative, and took over the track between the original Clarence station and Bottom Points, and today the Zig Zag Railway is a successful tourist operation based at the restored Clarence station.
 A new Cityrail platform, Zig Zag was constructed on the Main Western line to allow public transport access to the Zig Zag.
 The previous stations at Newnes Junction and Clarence have closed, with little trace of the latter remaining.